 - Geophysical parameters coming from the WW3 model running twice a day 10 km of resolution

 It is particularly important to remark that all this information is managed and visualized taking into account the TIME and ELEVATION dimension (e.g. sliding through the data as time changes is allowed).

 Let us now briefly introduce the components used for building the infrastructure we deployed as well as the interactions between them.

 Ingestion & Preprocessing

 Data is produced or acquired at very short interval (e.g. MeteoSat data is downloaded from EUMETSAT every 15 minutes) and as such we implemented an ingestion system able to run in event-driven fashion ( as soon as new data arrives).
-We based our development on the GeoBatch Open Source application inside which we created a flow of action for each type of data described above.
-Each flow is responsible for preprocessing, indexing and publishing for later retrieval of specific type of data.
+Each data type has an ingestion flow which is responsible for preprocessing, indexing and publishing for later retrieval of specific type of data.
 It is worth to point out that some of the actions taken during these flow have been implemented in Python or Octave (e.g. going from raw MeteoSat data to products like Dust or AirMass) in order to allow LaMMa personnel to customize such processing further in the future.